familyjs/rindo-site/versioned_docs/version-v2/output-targets/custom-elements.md

 The `dist-custom-elements` builds each component as a stand-alone class that extends `HTMLElement`.
 The output is a standardized custom element with the styles already attached and without any of Rindo's lazy-loading.
 This may be preferred for projects that are already handling bundling, lazy-loading and defining the custom elements themselves.

-The `dist-custom-elements-bundle` output target is nearly the same as `dist-custom-elements`, and has been deprecated in Rindo v2.16.0 in favor of `dist-custom-elements` for its improved tree-shaking features.
-Rindo's React, and Kdu output targets use the `dist-custom-elements` for this reason.
+The `dist-custom-elements-bundle` output target is nearly the same as `dist-custom-elements`, and has been deprecated in [Rindo v2.12.0](https://github.com/familyjs/rindo/releases/tag/v2.12.0) in favor of `dist-custom-elements` for its improved tree-shaking features.
+Rindo's React, Kdu output targets use the `dist-custom-elements` for this reason.

 The `dist` output target, on the other hand, is more for projects that want to allow components to lazy-load themselves, without having to setup bundling configurations to do so.